Kaizen-agent/kaizen-agent/kaizen-agent-docs/docs/examples.md

 # Examples

 Explore real-world examples of AI agents and their Kaizen Agent test configurations.
-These examples demonstrate different use cases, input types, and evaluation strategies.
+These examples demonstrate different use cases, input types, and evaluation strategies that help you ship reliable LLM features faster.

 ## Email Improvement Agent

 A simple agent that improves email drafts by making them more professional and well-structured.
+This example shows how Kaizen can transform a basic prompt into a robust, production-ready agent.

 ### Python Version